Sweeny, Texas

 Sweeny is a city in Brazoria County, Texas, United States, the westernmost incorporated town in the county.
-The population is 3,626 as of 2020.
+The population was 3,626 as of 2020.
 The city's motto is "A City with Pride".
 The city was once known as Adamston.

 Geography and transport

 Sweeny is 30 ft above sea level and is 20 mi from the Gulf of Mexico.
 The San Bernard River flows 1 mi east of city limits.
 The town is in a dense forest on coastal plains.

-Sweeny is at the intersections of Texas Farm to Market Roads 1459 and 524 along the Missouri Pacific Railroad twenty miles southwest of Angleton in west central Brazoria County.
+Sweeny is at the intersections of Texas Farm to Market Roads 1459 and 524, along the Missouri Pacific Railroad, twenty miles southwest of Angleton, in west central Brazoria County.

 The Union Pacific Railroad cuts a path through a small piece of the south side of Sweeny, with two grade crossings and a railyard.
 Train speeds through here usually range from 35 to 60 mph.

 Demographics

 As of the 2020 United States census, there were 3,626 people, 1,473 households, and 986 families residing in the city.